 In a medical malpractice action the plaintiff-patient’s access to information is never equal to that of a healthcare defendant.
 Often, defendants have direct and exclusive access to the medical witnesses.
 A patient’s healthcare treaters are nearly always willing to talk to defense lawyers in medical negligence cases, but almost always refuse to talk with their own patient’s attorney.
 The treaters are typically part of the same healthcare system, networks, or malpractice insurers as the defendant.
 This institutional discrimination and clear disadvantage to a patient-plaintiff does not exist in other types of personal injury actions, such as automobile accidents, product injuries, or worker compensation claims.
 When interviews are infrequently granted to a patient’s attorney, the healthcare network or malpractice insurer invariably hires a medical defense lawyer to supervise, keep notes of, and report details of all discussions to the defendant.

 Secret interviews with an injured-patient’s treating healthcare providers is just one of the many ways defense lawyers, defendants, and insurers obstruct justice in Michigan in malpractice cases.

 The tort reform laws and obstructive defense tactics create blockades to justice for injured Michigan patients.
 At Buchanan Firm, we are familiar and experienced with the barriers to justice and how to successfully fight and navigate through them.
 Our combined legal-medical team has decades of experience successfully handling medical malpractice cases.
 We have medical and legal professionals on staff to talk with you and promptly review your claim.
-Our team quickly and efficiently assess the medical facts and takes immediate action to protect your legal rights.
+Contact our Michigan medical malpractice attorneys to help you navigate the legal process.